jamilemarcele/Jamile-Radloff-final-year-dissertation/README.md

 # Final Year Dissertation

-2013 Barcelona - Tourism website analysis: Barcelona Turisme, Tarragona Turisme and Girona Turisme

-The main objective of the research is to analyze the usability, interactivity, accessibility, and presence on the Web 2.0 of the tourism web pages of the cities of Barcelona, Tarragona, and Girona.
+In 2013, Jamile Radloff conducted a research analysis of the tourism websites for Barcelona Turisme, Tarragona Turisme, and Girona Turisme.
+The primary objective was to assess the usability, interactivity, accessibility, and Web 2.0 presence of these city tourism pages.

 Language: Spanish

-The final document you can find accessing JR_Final_year_dissertations/Analisis de las webs turisticas Barcelona Turisme Tarragona Turisme Girona Turisme.pdf
+The final document you can find accessing Jamile-Radloff-final-year-dissertation/Analisis de las webs turisticas Barcelona Turisme Tarragona Turisme Girona Turisme.pdf